geoschem/GCClassic/CONTRIBUTING.md

   1. Contact your GEOS-Chem Working Group leaders to request that your updates be added to GEOS-Chem.
 They will will forward your request to the GCSC.
   2. The GCSC meets quarterly to set [GEOS-Chem model development priorities](http://wiki.geos-chem.org/GEOS-Chem_model_development_priorities).
 Your update will be slated for inclusion into an upcoming GEOS-Chem version.
   3. Create or log into your [GitHub](https://github.com/) account.
-  4. [Fork the GEOS-Chem repository](https://help.github.com/articles/fork-a-repo/) into your Github account.
+  4. [Fork the relevant GEOS-Chem repositories](https://help.github.com/articles/fork-a-repo/) into your Github account.
   5. Clone your forks of the GEOS-Chem repositories to your computer system.
   6. Add your modifications into a [new branch](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) off the **main** branch.
   7. Test your update thoroughly and make sure that it works.
 For structural updates we recommend performing a difference test (i.e. testing against the prior version) in order to ensure that identical results are obtained).